human-centered design strategist

 results

-After some deliberation, my team chose to reevaluate what we expected from the typical movie theater experience under the guidance of our professor, a lead design strategist at EPAM Continuum.
-After initially conducting our primary research together, Kevin and I separately formulated solutions to the problems that we observed, and came together to refine our ideas into final deliverables.
+This project was for ‘The Human Factor in Innovation and Design Strategy’, a design class at MIT.
+After initially conducting our primary research together, my team separately formulated solutions to the problems that we observed, and came together to refine our ideas into final deliverables.

 Our design process began with learning and applying the importance of empathy - getting to know our target audience through close observation and understanding - and culminated in a final review in front of a panel of design professionals.
 Our design solution focused on overcoming the pain points of the movie theater industry by completely disrupting the idea of a traditional experience at the theater, including the planning phase, the physical arrangement of seats, and the post-movie exit experience.